FabrizioAdi/AddTravel-Ireland/README.md

 4. As a user, I want to see place name or where the displayed place is, so I can located on the map.
 5. As a user, I want to find out more about Ireland introduced on the Home page.
 6. As a user, I want an easy to navigate website to save time and not get frustrated or lost.

+## Features
+All three pages contain a navigation menu bar in the upper left corner where you can click to go to any of the three pages.
+I decided to put the navigation menu on the top left and the logo on the right, because most of the pages I am viewing are reversed and are sort of a standard.
+Three pages also contain the same footer with stylized social media in it with a corresponding color.
+The main text fonts are Roboto, sans-serif; and for hedings I used merienda, coursive both fonts work very well with each other.
+The entire page have background-color: dimgray; text color: white; the idea for such a choice of colors was the CI template in gitpod.
+And it is also a stepping stone from some sort of standard white page with black text.

+I never know if a zebra is white with black stripes or black with white stripes :)

+#### Index.html (Home)
+The navigational menu turns white when hovering over it, and the logo also turns green.
+This page has a non moving background photo.
+This creates a nice visual effect of the page sliding over to this photo.
+Which also looks like it is winding up.
+The truth is I created this effect quite accidentally while playing with the codes.
+This photo presents one of the most popular places in Ireland, the cliff of moher, which attracts many visitors.

+On the scrolling frame there is a quote and description about Ireland as a country, an island.
+Then user can find a three examples of diffrent landscapes.
+Presenting interesting facts about castles, cities and the coast of Ireland.
+The photos are placed next to each other in stylized rectangular divs named image1, image2, image3.

+Section Places to visit contains eight photos named photo with numbers up to 8.
+On the main page at a resolution of 1500px photos are placed next to each other.
+On the tablet there are two columns separated by a page body background color.
+Below on the name of the place, we will move to wikipedia pages where we can find out more.
+The links turns light blue on hover: P I'm a man, so white is white and black is black :D links is also indicated with a finger from google font awsome.

+So finally we are on the bottom of my page, here we can find links to social media with icon from google font, which I tried to put in small squares with the original color, which I found by typing in the google search engine.
+Of course, the links take us where they should.

+#### Gallery.html (Gallery)
+The gallery page is not too complicated, although it took a lot of work.
+Because the first idea of ​​arranging the photos was the idea of ​​arranging them in variations, two photos next to three with descriptions divided into two columns.
+Photos below were to have different layouts.
+After a few tries, I put four photos next to each other.
+But after consulting with my mentor, I decided to enlarge the photos and arrange them in two columns.
+As already mentioned photos are wrapped in a frame to resemble wall photos or photos taken with an older cameras.

+#### Contact.html (Contact)
+Contakt page contains a backgroun image on which the contact form is placed.
+The form's frames are slightly rounded.
+Input contain hints such as "What's your name?"
+After a few tries, I decided to leave a white frame with black text.
+Because the transparent or other colored frame does not blend well with the background photo.
+Send message button is purple to make it easier to see on the site.

 ## Technologies
 * HTML - will help build a solid foundation.